Sake does not fight with food!

 As many of our customers already know, wines that pair with food are our specialty here at Paul Marcus Wines.
 However, our hearts and palates are not limited to wine.
 Enter, sake, the national beverage of Japan, and a very food friendly beverage to boot.

 Due in part to its subtle flavors, lower acidity and near absence of tannin, sake does not run the risk of overpowering many dishes.
 In addition to traditional Japanese cuisine, the perfect sake can pair with a wide variety of fare, including grilled meats, fish, roasted vegetables, fried foods and many appetizers.
 There are even off dry – delicately sweet sake that pair well with spicy dishes.

-Want to know more about the sake or need a pairing suggestion?
-Then please stop by Paul Marcus Wines and we’ll share with you our newly arrived selection from Japan Prestige Sake.
+Want to know more about sake or need a pairing suggestion?
+Then please stop by Paul Marcus Wines and we’ll share with you our current selection from Japan Prestige Sake.